maxxiimo/the-front-end-manifesto/mobile-on-rails.md

 As an Information Architect with this experience, the [Mobile First][] design paradigm makes sense to me for information architecting alone, and given the large and increasing number of mobile users out there, it is an approach that you as a front end developer should consider using when building an application.
 In the very least, DO NOT leave mobile design as an afterthought.

 In [Chapter 4][] we will tackle this paradigm shift head-on as we architect our application.
-As a general rule mobile is now a factor, so it makes sense to include preparing for it in our foundation work.
+As a general rule,, mobile is now a factor, so it makes sense to include preparing for it at the get-go of the project.

 ### Plan of Attack